Soft Food Diet After Dental Implants: What to Eat and Avoid

 With All-on-4, the temporary teeth are designed for function and appearance, but they still need protection during healing.
 A soft diet helps reduce overload and protects integration.

-Learn more about All-on-4 treatment here: https://fusiondentalimplants.com/roseville/all-on-4-dental-implants
+Learn more about All-on-4 treatment here: All-on-4 dental implants in Roseville

 Many patients can start adding more texture after the first week, but “normal” is different for each person and each procedure.
 If you had extractions, grafting, or All-on-4, your dentist may recommend a longer soft-food period.